skrey/yellow-extensions/features/help/en/html-files.md

 ```

 Themes can have their own layout files, to override the existing layout.
 Add a theme to the file name.
 For example the file `system/layouts/default.html` will be used with any theme, the file `system/layouts/stockholm-default.html` will only be used with `Theme: Stockholm`.

-## Customising navigation

-The installation comes with several navigations and you can create more layout files.
-The default navigation is defined in the [system settings](adjusting-system#system-settings).
-A different navigation can be defined in the [settings](markdown-cheat-sheet#settings) at the top of each page, for example `Navigation: navigation`.

-The following navigations are available:

-`Navigation: navigation` shows top level pages
-`Navigation: navigation-tree` shows all pages
-`Navigation: navigation-sidebar` shows pages in sidebar